 We are independent of the Company in accordance with Professional and Ethical Standard 1 (Revised) Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants, and we have fulfilled our other ethical responsibilities in accordance with these requirements.

-Other than in our capacity as auditor and the provision of assurance services over the Company's annual solvency return, we have no relationship with or interests in the Company.
+Other than in our capacity as auditor and review of the Company's annual solvency return, we have no relationship with or interests in the Company.
 These services have not impaired our independence as auditor of the Company.